yousef-rafat/Twitter-Bot/README.md

 1. Google's email & password for the Twitter Account
    - The Google Email & password must be under the name: TWITTER_EMAIL, TWITTER_PASSWORD
 2. A password & email to access the bot
-   - This is a user-defined email and password for accessing the bot control section and activating it.
+   - This is a user-defined email and password for accessing and activating the bot control section.
    - The email and password variable names should be: EMAIL, PASSWORD
 3. An email and App password for sending successful and warning emails
    - This is the email and app password for the Gmail account that will send the emails.